-The fundamental rights and liberties contained in the PCR are found in articles 1 to 46.
-Article 2 provides it is the duty of the State to guarantee freedom, justice, security, peace and integral development of the person.
+The fundamental rights and liberties contained in the PCR are found in articles 1 through 46.
+Article 2 provides it is the duty of the State to guarantee freedom, justice, security, peace and the integral development of the person.
 Article 3 affirms the State guarantees and protects human life since its conception, as well as the person’s integrity and security.
-Guatemala is also party to the core international human rights treaties, see Section 6.4 below.
+Guatemala is party to the core international human rights treaties, see Section 6.4 below.

 Guatemalan constitutional law has two main procedures that can be described as follows: